STEEL VALLEY STORIES

 “From Day One, she was like, “I want to go to school!” her mother, Charlestina Hemphill, recalled.
 “Even from 2-years-old, she was like, ‘I want to go to school.”

-Now a junior at Steel Valley High School, Keita’s precocious nature placed her in pre-kindergarten and the Head Start program earlier than most children.
+A Class of 2023 graduate from Steel Valley High School, Keita’s precocious nature placed her in pre-kindergarten and the Head Start program earlier than most children.
 When it came time for kindergarten, the Hemphills decided on Propel Homestead, even though it required a wait list.

 “When they finally got her in there, it was easy because it was right up the street.
 I was able to take her to school,” Charlestina said.
 “The school was basically a convenience.
 I thought it was a good school at the time, but over the years, it was hard because the school wasn’t what it was supposed to be.”